-Whiplash is one of the most common injuries suffered car accidents in Australia.
-But in NSW, whiplash is classified as a ‘minor injury’, and whiplash injury claim payouts are limited to weekly payments for a maximum of 26 weeks, on the basis that most people will recover and return to work in that time.
-However, many people who have suffered a whiplash injury in a car accident find that their injuries lead to other complications, and recovery can take longer than 26 weeks.
-In this article we reveal the whiplash compensation average payout in NSW, and how you might be entitled to additional benefits or lump sum payouts you may not know about.
+Whiplash is one of the most common injuries suffered in car accidents in Australia.
+But in NSW, whiplash is classified as a threshold (minor) injury, and whiplash injury claim payouts are limited to weekly payments for a maximum of 52 weeks, on the basis that most people will recover and return to work in that time.
+However, many people who have suffered a whiplash injury in a car accident find that their injuries lead to other complications, and recovery can take longer than 52 weeks.
+In this article, we reveal the whiplash compensation average payout in NSW, and how you might be entitled to additional benefits or lump sum payouts you may not know about.

-According to SIRA statistics for NSW, for the 12 months to February 2021, the whiplash compensation average payout is likely to be between $10k and $20k .
-This is paid as personal injury benefits over a period of up to 26 weeks from the date of the accident.
-You may come across online stories of much larger whiplash injury compensation amounts, however these are generally for accidents prior to December 2017, when there was a significant change to the CTP scheme in NSW.
+According to SIRA statistics for NSW, for the 12 months to April 2023, the whiplash compensation average payout is likely to be between $10k and $20k .
+This was paid as personal injury benefits over a period of up to 26 weeks from the date of the accident, but the entitlement period increased to 52 weeks on April 1, 2023.

-** According to SIRA Open Data – 45% of claims are assessed as non-minor, and an additional $124,249,430 was paid out in common law damages payments for non-minor injuries
+** According to SIRA Open Data – 46% of claims are assessed as above threshold, and an additional $563,824,202 was paid out in common law damages and non-economic loss payments for above-threshold injuries.

-Why are whiplash injury compensation payments limited to six months?
+Why are whiplash injury compensation payments limited to 12 months?

-To understand why whiplash injury compensation is limited to weekly benefits for a maximum of six months, it’s important to understand the difference between minor and non-minor injuries under the NSW CTP scheme.
+To understand why whiplash injury compensation is limited to weekly benefits for a maximum of 12 months, it’s important to understand the definition of threshold injuries under the NSW CTP scheme.
 When you apply for compensation, your injuries will be classified according to the following table:

 |Physical Injury Classification||Examples|

-As you can see, whiplash is classified as a minor injury.
-That means it’s considered to be similar to other soft tissue injuries including bruising and inflammation, where recovery usually takes less than six months.
-The following table shows NSW CTP claim entitlements for minor and non-minor injuries:
+As you can see, whiplash is classified as a threshold (minor) injury.
+That means it’s considered to be similar to other soft tissue injuries including bruising and inflammation, where recovery usually takes less than 12 months.
+The following table shows NSW CTP claim entitlements for threshold and above threshold injuries:

 Can I claim lump sum compensation payout for whiplash?

-If you’ve suffered a whiplash injury in a car accident, there are some circumstances where you might be able to claim compensation beyond the six-month limit, or even claim a lump sum payout.
+If you’ve suffered a whiplash injury in a car accident, there are some circumstances where you might be able to claim compensation beyond the 12-month limit, or even claim a lump sum payout.

 How can I get advice on my claim?